SolariusScorch/Final-Mod-Pack/FinalModPack_readme.txt

 I will do maintenance on the mod, and might add something new if I feel like it, but no promises - I am working on some other projects (mainly The X-Com Files, which is Final Mod Pack's younger, much bigger sibling).

 CHANGELOG:
 4.2: 2 new Rice Farm maps and enabled huge maps in the script.
 Improved Slovak name list (thx Meridian).
+Fixed floating rocks on Sandy Rocks Alternative.
 Minor fixes.
 4.1: 4 new Port maps.
 Fixed incorrect values in some weapon descriptions.
 4.0: New Forest map.
 New Port map.
 New Postindustrial map (by Dioxine).
 Rare Ethereals also enable psionics.
 Fixed Sandy Plains Alternative walking sounds.
 Fixed Auto-Cannon aimed range.
 Fixed Sectoid Combat Analysis article display.
 Fixed an issue with Muton Commander corpse recovery.
 Fixed some walls in Alien Base.
 Minor fixes.
 3.9: Streamlined Gauss and Railgun tanks' damage.
 Made surface maps taller to fit all buildings in.